spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-api-tutorials/implement-a-rest-api-resource.md

 ## 6. Route requests to your controller

-To route requests to your module, create a route plugin that calls a certain function of the resource controller depending on the method configured in your resource and add the plugin to the Glue module dependency provider.
+To route requests to your module, create a routing plugin that calls a certain function of the resource controller depending on the method configured in your resource and add the plugin to the Glue module dependency provider.

 **Resource route plugin**

 A route plugin must be inherited from `AbstractPlugin` and implement `ResourceRoutePluginInterface`.
-Create a route plugin in the `Plugin` folder:
+In the `Plugin` folder, create a routing plugin:

 **WishlistsResourceRoutePlugin.php**